wu-ys/wu-ys.github.io/_posts/2023-01-02-Operating-Systems-Notes.md

 excerpt_type: html
 ---

+Notes of IIIS *Operation Systems and Distributed Systems* course, Autumn 2022, taught by Prof. Wei Xu. <!--more-->

 - Real-world coding
 - performance, scalability, fault tolerance, cooperate

 - How to evaluate a system?

 - How to solve the above challenges? **Engineering** Principles ot system design.
-  - Learn how existing systems work?
+  - Learn how existing systems work? <!--more-->

 Challenges for modern system design: